hetalang/heta-compiler/cli-references.md

 The default run of `heta build` (no options set, no configuration file) will do the following:

 1. Looking for **index.heta** in parent working directory of shell.
-2. Running parsing of index file as module of type "heta" and all files (modules) mentioned by `include` statement inside `index.heta`.
+2. Running parsing of index.heta file as module of type "heta" and all files (modules) mentioned by `#include` action inside `index.heta`.
-4. Creation of export files declared by `#export` actions to **dist/** directory.
-5. If there are compiling errors the file **build.log** will be created in working directory.
+3. If there are compiling errors the file **build.log** will be created in working directory.

 ### Running build with CLI options